 - sesame seeds

-- In a large frying pan heat 1 tablespoon of coconut oil on the stove on medium-high heat.
-Add all the vegetables and saute for 10 minutes stirring frequently.
-Add 1 more Tablespoon of coconut oil if it starts to stick.
+- In a large frying pan heat the oil on the stove on medium-high heat.
+Add the green beans, onions, and mushrooms, and saute for 10 minutes stirring frequently.
+Add 1 more teaspoon of oil if it starts to stick to the pan.